Garden Edging: The Trendy Means of Marking Your Outdoor Area.

 Mark Your Edging Line

-Outline the area where you intend to install the edging by using string, a garden hose, or spray paint.
-Ensure the lines are consistent and follow the gentle, organic contours of your garden.
+Draw the line of the space in which you are going to install the edging either by means of string, a garden hose, or spray paint.
+Make sure they are even and make use of the natural, organic shapes of your garden.

 Dig a Trench

-Follow the marked line by carving a narrow trench using a garden spade or specialized edging tool.
-The measurements will vary based on the type of edging material you choose.
+Tracer the line marked with a narrow trench cut with a garden spade or with a special edging tool.
+The measurements will be different depending on the kind of edging material you are using.

 Place the Edging Material

-Position your garden edging in the trench.
-If you’re using brick or stone, you might need to create a level base using sand or gravel for proper placement.
-For plastic or metal edging, follow the anchoring instructions provided by the manufacturer.
+Place your garden edging in the trench.
+When working with brick or stone, you may have to make an even base with the help of sand or gravel.
+In the case of plastic or metal edging, the instructions should be the anchoring instructions as directed by the manufacturer.

 Backfill and Secure

-Even a simple project like this can go wrong if you’re not careful.
+Even such a simple project can be mishandled.
 Avoid these common mistakes:

 Conclusion